adamantas/cardano-stake-pool/README.md

 Once you got comfortable with launching/deleting/restoring stake pool in testnet, you might want to try the real thing.
 Launch it in mainnet.
 Ooo, scary, isn't it?
 But don't worry it's exactly the same as launching in testnet, you only should substitute the word `testnet` for `mainnet` in all your commands.
 Try it and see it how it works for you.

 ### Musings about air-gapped server
 If you hear this term for the first time in your life and thinking 'what the hell is 'air-gapped server?', you are not alone.
 I was thinking exactly the same thing.
-It seemed to me that this term comes more from the world of many shades of gray, where choking servers out of air is considered a fancy kink.
-But, apparently, it means that it's the server 'that has a gap of air around it', in a sense that it's not connected to any network.
-This is clearly the case of some geeky poetical metaphorism, because even you have a gap of air, it can still be connected (heard of Wi-Fi, hello?), and if you want to say that it's not connected to anything, why don't you just say so?
-But according to Wikipedia this analogy comes not from anywhere but from plumbing.
-And if you grew up in 90s, you know how we all wanted to be German plumbers, but by some wicked twist of fate we ended up in IT.
+Apparently, it means that it's the server 'that has a gap of air around it', in a sense that it's not connected to any network.
+This is clearly a case of some geeky poetical metaphorism, because even you have a gap of air, it can still be connected (heard of Wi-Fi, hello?), and if you want to say that it's not connected to anything, why don't you just say so?
 Anyhow, it's called "air-gapped server", so we stick with this term.
-And what it is really needed for is to "keep your cold keys".
+And what it is really needed for is to keep your cold keys and sign transactions.

 >  Keep your cold keys away from me, would you?
 >  -  _Your hot server_